porscheofficial/quantum_reinforcement_learning_of_classical_rare_trajectories/README.md

 This repository contains the code used to generate the results of the following publication (ToDo:add link to paper).
 The code includes four different reinforcement learning implementations to learn rare dynamics of the random walker model.

 ## Abstract
-Rare events are crucial essential for understanding the behavior of systems like non-equilibrium and industrial systems.
-The effective search for such rare dynamics is frequently the subject of research.
+Rare events are essential for understanding the behavior of non-equilibrium and industrial systems.
+It is an open problem to effectively search for such rare events.
 To this end, specific methods are required for generating rare events and sampling their statistics in an automated and statistically meaningful way.
-With the advent of quantum computing and its potential advantages over classical computing for certain applications, the question arises whether quantum computers could also provide an advantage in the generation of rare dynamics.
-In this article, we propose approaches to quantum reinforcement learning (QRL) for studying rare dynamics of time-dependent systems and  investigate their benefits over classical approaches based on neural networks.
-We make use of variational quantum algorithms, which are currently a prominent method for making use of state-of-the-art noisy intermediate-scale quantum computers.
-We demonstrate that our QRL framework can learn and generate the rare dynamics of random walks.
-Furthermore, we are able to show better learning behavior with fewer parameters compared to the classical approaches.
-This is the first investigation of QRL applied to the statistics of rare events and suggests that QRL is a viable method to study rare dynamics.
+With the advent of quantum computing and its potential advantages over classical computing for applications like sampling certain probability distributions, the question arises whether quantum computers could also provide an advantage or inspire new methods for sampling the statistics of rare events.
+In this article, we propose several quantum reinforcement learning (QRL) methods for studying rare dynamics and investigate their benefits over classical approaches based on neural networks.
+As paradigmatic example, we demonstrate that our QRL agents can learn and generate the rare dynamics of random walks, and we are able to explain this success as well as the different contributing factors to it.
+Furthermore, we show better learning behavior with fewer parameters compared to classical approaches.
+This is the first investigation of QRL applied to generating rare events and suggests that QRL is a promising method to study their dynamics and statistics.

 ## Installation
 To run this code with all its packages you will need to use Python version 3.7.
 The TensorFlow and TensorFlow Quantum packages are required to run this code.
 See the installation commands below.\